Going green in the office

 How green are you and your team at work?

-The good news is that it is never too late to make a start on becoming more sustainable and aware of your office environment.
+The good news is that it is never too late to make start on becoming more sustainable and aware of your office environment.
 Encouraged by our Managing Director, Sim Hall, Populus Select have made an autumn resolution to make small changes to how we work and take ownership of our actions and usage within the working environment.

 Firstly, let’s start with what is going green?